microsoft/sarif-tutorials/docs/1-Introduction.md

 ## Notes

-<a id="note-1">1.</a> This means that it has been approved by the OASIS SARIF Technical Committee,
-but not yet by OASIS as a whole.

-<a id="note-2">2.</a> A tool that looks for issues in a program by observing the program's execution
+<a id="note-1">1.</a> A tool that looks for issues in a program by observing the program's execution
 is called a <a href="5.2-Glossary.md#dynamic-analysis-tool">_dynamic analysis tool_</a>.
 SARIF does not claim to represent the output of dynamic analysis tools, but there are dynamic analysis tools that have adopted it successfully.
 YMMV.